- About the Pig Brig Trap

 The Pig Brig Trap System is designed to weather the elements.
 All netting is treated with inhibitors that protect it from wear and tear, as well as ultraviolet degradation.
 Be ready to bring home the bacon, rain or shine.
 It’s a life sentence.

 Get the Pig Brig Trap System here.

 The Pig Brig XT Trap System is the top of the line.
 You’ll get the power of the Pig Brig Trap System, including the Base Net, Boar Shield, and all accessories, plus the addition of the Trap Cap.
-While not everyone will need the Pig Brig XT Trap System, it’s the best way to maximize your catch, especially for heavy use.
+While not everyone will need the XT Trap System ( watch the video), it’s the best way to maximize your catch, especially for heavy use.
 If you have a low tolerance for losing a pig, this system (with the Trap Cap) will stop the rare athletic or lucky one that can get over the top of a 5-ft. wall.